Katy Perry discography

 From Wikipedia, the free encyclopedia

-At age 16, Perry released a self-titled gospel album in March 2001 under her real name Katy Hudson, which failed to chart in any music market.[10]
-After signing with Capitol Records in April 2007, she released her second album, One of the Boys, in June 2008.[11]
+At age 16, Perry released a self-titled gospel album in March 2001 under her real name Katy Hudson, which failed to chart in any music market.[11]
+After signing with Capitol Records in April 2007, she released her second album, One of the Boys, in June 2008.[12]
 Its singles "I Kissed a Girl" and "Hot n Cold" both topped charts in Austria, Canada, Germany, and Switzerland.
-The album peaked within the top ten in the United States, Austria, Canada, France, Germany, and Switzerland, and has sold more than seven million copies worldwide.
+The album peaked within the top 10 in the US, Austria, Canada, France, Germany, and Switzerland, and sold more than seven million copies worldwide.[13]
 Throughout 2009 and 2010, Perry was featured on two singles.
 The first was on Colorado-based band 3OH!3's song "Starstrukk", and the second was a collaboration with Timbaland on "If We Ever Meet Again", from his album Shock Value II.
-Both singles reached the top ten in Australia, Ireland, and the United Kingdom, while the latter topped the charts in New Zealand.
+Both singles reached the top 10 in Australia, Ireland, and the United Kingdom, while the latter topped the charts in New Zealand.
 Perry also performed for MTV Unplugged and a live album of the performance was released in November 2009.

 Albums